keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ### Default Headers

-[OPTIONAL] Allows you to define default query parameters that are being sent with each req This is mostly useful for creating Generic Writer templates and registered components.
+Allows you to define default query parameters that are being sent with each req This is mostly useful for creating Generic Writer templates and registered components.

 **NOTE** That you can reference parameters defined in `user_parameters` using the `{"attr":"SOME_KEY"}` syntax.